Togo Travel Information

 Togo is a relatively relaxed country and it is acceptable to dress casually to some smaller business meetings, but at formal business meetings, it would be advisable to wear a suit.
 French is the official language of business and very few people speak English.
 It is advisable to make appointments in advance of meetings.
 Business cards are commonplace.
 Office hours are 7am to 5.30pm Monday to Friday.

-The international dialling code for Togo is +228; no city/area codes are necessary.
+The international dialling code for Togo is +228.
+No city/area codes are necessary.
 The outgoing code is 00 followed by the relevant country code (e.g. 0044 for the United Kingdom).
 Internet cafes are widely available and mobile phone signal is strongest around urban centres.
-There are two GSM 900 networks.

 Visitors over 15 years of age may import 100 cigarettes, or 100 cigarillos, or 100g tobacco or 50 cigars, as well as 1 bottle of wine, 1 bottle of spirits, 500ml eau de toilette and 250ml perfume, without incurring customs duty.
 All fruit and vegetable products require a phytosanitary certificate.